TristanItoh/hybrid-kart/JOURNAL.md

 <br><br>
 Oh yeah, and I finished most of the README file.
 Should be able to submit this whole project soon 👍
 ### Total Session Time: 6 Hours

+## Day 4 - May 9
+Today was fairly short.
+I fixed one thing and submitted the project. <br>

+I posted my project in highway-pitstop and it seems to be getting positive reactions.
+One person replied on it and said it would be helpful to know more specifics about the hoverboard motor.
+After seeing that I tried to find the exact model (which i couldnt find last time a tried) and I did end up finding it this time.
+It ended up being 400 watts instead of the expected 350 watts.
+It was an easy fix though, the same motor controller i picked also has a 400w version.
+The go kart should be nearly perfect now.

+## Day 5 - May 13
+So two days before, alexren replied to my project and pretty much has concerns about if I can finish the project on time.
+I do believe i can so i replied, but it seems like alex hasn't really seen any replies.<br>

+Then yesterday, I decided to just start working on the project anyways regardless of if it gets accepted or not.
+Maybe even just starting it now can prove that i will finish it on time.
+I've had all my metal lying on a glass table covered in tools and it was all kinda dirty.
+I basically spent the whole day cleaning it all up and moving it all into the garage so i can start working there.<br>

+And now finally, today, I started doing real work, starting with learning to weld.
+I tried welding two pieces together but it didn't really work.
+Then I tried with something else that's a little bigger and it actually worked.
+But when i tried to weld something for a third time... my whole table shattered.<br>

+I guess I should have expected that from welding on a glass table...
+But tomorrow i'll buy a welding blanket and start welding on a plastic table instead
+### Total Session TIme: 4 Hours